You are here

 Gary Wooden Bowls

-Located on Highway 3A near Balfour, Gary McCandlish hand makes stunning wooden bowls from local wood in the Kootenay Lake area.
+Gary McCandlish hand makes stunning wooden bowls from local wood in the Kootenay Lake region.
 There's not a better gift to take home after your vacation.
 Read about Gary's skills and valuable products.